Sixkplus/Implementation-of-Machine-Learning-Algorithms/README.md

 # Implementation-of-Machine-Learning-Algorithms

-This repo contains my implementation of machine learning algorithms required from ML course.
+This repo contains my implementation of machine learning algorithms required by the ZJU ML course.

 ## Done